eunjia-hn/GSF/README.md

 # GSF
-A step to build green software
+A step to build a green software